Serathill/devi-market-zero/frontend/src/components/README.md

 ## Available Components

+- **ErrorBoundary.tsx**: A component that catches JavaScript errors anywhere in its child component tree and displays a fallback UI.
-- **Header.tsx**: The application's main navigation header
+- **Header.tsx**: The application's main navigation header.
-- **Footer.tsx**: The application's footer component
+- **Footer.tsx**: The application's footer component.
-- **MetaMaskConnect.tsx**: A component for connecting to MetaMask wallet
+- **MetaMaskConnect.tsx**: A component for connecting to a MetaMask wallet.
-- **PaginationControls.tsx**: Controls for paginating through lists of data
+- **PaginationControls.tsx**: Controls for paginating through lists of data.
-- **ProductCard.tsx**: Card component for displaying product information
+- **ProductCard.tsx**: Card component for displaying product information.
-- **FormInput.tsx**: Accessible form input component with label, error, and help text support
+- **FormInput.tsx**: An accessible form input component with integrated label, error, and help text support.

 ## Accessibility